DKpdx/Artistry/README.md

 Fine Whatever utilizes FastAPI for our backend to let users to create an account that allows them authorization to make any changes to their account.
-* They can update their account information, but also delete their account if they wanted to Being an authorize user, the user can create an art
+* They can update their account information, but also delete their account if they wanted to

+Being an authorize user, the user can create an art
-* The user can make changes to their art by updating it or they can delete it An authorize user can like other user arts
+* The user can make changes to their art by updating it or they can delete it

-The account, art, and likes are all store in the database.
+* This also allows other user to like their art

+Each of these backend component are stored in our database.

 #### React